-- Clogged drains – if you have a significant clog in one of your main pipes, the waste and water still has to go somewhere – and if it can’t go down, it’ll come back up.
+- Clogged drains – If you have a significant clog in one of your main pipes, the waste and water still have to go somewhere – and if it can’t go down, it’ll come back up.

 - Damaged sewer lines – It’s possible a critical connecting line that’s part of your sewer system has corroded or been damaged somehow.
 This is especially true in areas with a lot of legacy pipe made of outdated materials.

 What do you do if your sewer backs up?